ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IMtoTrackPoint.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.time`
+              - Get the time at which the point occurs.
+Uses DateFormat Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.latitude`
+              - Gets or sets the latitude of the point.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.longitude`
+              - Gets or sets the longitude of the point.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.altitude`
+              - Gets or sets the altitude of the point.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.position`
+              - Whether to interpolate the track's position between each defined point.
+The track's marker and label position will be linearly interpolated between the track points for the current animation time.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoTrackPoint.id`
+              - Get the ID number assigned to the track.
+This field is auto-populated in numeric sequential order, and cannot be modified.

 Import detail